HoangHaiPham/DataEngineerZoomCamp/week_2_workflow_orchestration/README.md

 All these services allow you to run Airflow with CeleryExecutor.

-If you want to run a lighter version of Airflow with fewer services, check this [video](https://www.youtube.com/watch?v=A1p5LQ0zzaQ&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb).
-It reduces the laptop memory usage!

 ### Airflow will create a folder Project Structure when running:

 - `./dags` - DAG_FOLDER for DAG files (use ./dags_local for the local ingestion DAG).